umerarshad2022/CI-CD-Pipeline/README.md

 - Generate SSH keys and connect your Azure environment with your Github account.
 - ssh-keygen -t rsa
 - Clone the repo using Azure cloud, and git commands
+- Create the python virtual environment and activate it my repo.
+Execute make all command to install all dependencies.
+- python3 -m venv ~/.CI-CD-Pipeline
+source ~/.CI-CD-Pipeline/bin/activate

 ![Make_all](https://user-images.githubusercontent.com/111645872/186910526-f8fe2cba-57cb-4314-a7d9-b3282d7b25bd.JPG)
 - Make a new project in Microsoft Azure, define organization and connect to Github repo.
 - Create environment variable and activate it using python3.